Greycroft: History

-The venture fund (Greycroft VI) invests between $100,000 and $5 million in a first check, while the growth fund invests up to $50 million in a company.
-These two funds enable the firm to support entrepreneurs at any stage, from inception through exit.
+Greycroft raised Greycroft Growth II fund with $250 million in 2017.
+Greycroft raised Greycroft Growth III, a $368 million growth fund in 2020.
+The firm raised over $1B in new funds in 2023 for Greycroft Partners VII and Greycroft Growth IV.

+Its recent investments include Stability AI, Contextual AI, and Reken.

 Investments

 Greycroft has invested in over 300 companies located in 45 cities internationally, with the majority of these companies headquartered in the United States.

 The firm's notable investments include: